VesselGPT: Autoregressive Modeling of Vascular Geometry: Conclusions

 \section{Conclusions}

 We introduce VesselGPT, a novel method for generating blood vessels in an autoregressive manner by sequentially sampling from a learned codebook.
-Our method is capable of learning a discrete optimal representation of blood vessels in an embedding space, that allows synthesizing high quality novel structures.
-An interesting future direction would be to evaluate the generated structures in a downstream task, such as blood flow simulations.
+Our method is capable of learning a discrete representation of blood vessels in an embedding space, that allows synthesizing high quality novel structures.
+We advance the state of the art by introducing a more compact yet expressive representation of vessel geometry, using B-splines to model the cross-sectional shape.
+Additional metrics could be introduced in future work to better assess the impact of this representation and provide a more comprehensive evaluation of the quality of the generated structures.
 Assessing how well the synthesized vasculature performs in practical applications would provide deeper insights into its clinical and scientific relevance.
-Furthermore, integrating domain-specific constraints or leveraging physics-informed models could enhance the utility and realism of the generated structures in real-world scenarios.
-Our approach demonstrates promising advancements in 3D blood vessel geometry synthesis, paving the way for enhanced clinical applications that could assist healthcare professionals in diagnosis, treatment planning, and surgical interventions.
+Furthermore, integrating domain-specific constraints or leveraging physics-informed models could enhance the and realism of the generated structures in real-world scenarios.
+Our approach demonstrates promising advancements in 3D blood vessel geometry synthesis, paving the way for enhanced clinical applications that could assist healthcare professionals in diagnosis, treatment planning, and surgical interventions. \begin{credits}